tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 Section `[general]`

 **yggdrasil-interface**
-*Server Only*

 Defines the Yggdrasil interface.
+You can configure this on yggdrasil.conf as for example `IfName: ygg0`.

 Default: `ygg0`
 Value: `Yggdrasil interface on the system, usually ygg0 or tun0`